NikiPOU/LoL-Team-Comp-Analyzer/README.md

-# LoL Team Composition Anayzer
+# LoL Team Composition Analyzer
 This project analyses and compares League of Legends team compositions.
 ---